Neuroinflab/PyMICE/README.rst

 .. image:: https://travis-ci.org/Neuroinflab/PyMICE.svg?branch=master
     :target: https://travis-ci.org/Neuroinflab/PyMICE

-PyMICE is a Python™ library for mice behavioural data analysis.
+PyMICE is a Python® library for mice behavioural data analysis.

 The library can be used for loading and analysing of data obtained from IntelliCage™ system in an intuitive way in Python programming language.